james-hu/aws-serverless-dataflow/README.md

   This command line tool can visualise AWS serverless (Lambda, API Gateway, SNS, SQS, etc.) dataflow.
   It generates website files locally and can optionally launch a local server for you to preview.
   Before running this tool, you need to log into your AWS account (through command line like aws, saml2aws, okta-aws, etc.) first.
+  This tool is free and open source: https://github.com/james-hu/aws-serverless-dataflow`
 ```